White-headed vulture: Ecology

 The species is long-lived and appears to be loyal to a territory where it remains resident.
 It builds nests in trees (mostly acacias or baobabs).
 Senegalia species are also preferred, with nests occurring on the top of the canopy in low relief, flatter areas.
 These vultures usually lay a single egg a couple of months after the rainy season has ended and the dry season is underway.
 It is generally a solitary species and nests in isolated, possibly territorial pairs.
 From a study across 73 pairs, the average productivity of 55 breeding attempts was 0.69 chicks per pair.
 White headed vultures are known to exhibit a characteristic breeding behaviour.
 From a study in the Kruger National Park, copulation only occurred on the nest and is described as a subtle and inconspicuous process that lasts approximately 15 to 20 seconds.
 Preceding actual copulation the female bird stands perpendicular to and in front of the male.
-The "head turning" behaviour, typically observed in other Aegypiine vultures, was not observed.
+The "head turning" behaviour, typically observed in other aegypiine vultures, was not observed.
 The sound made by the birds during copulation is unusual and best described as a very deep squeak, but longer than a grunt.
 The white-headed vulture is predominantly a carrion-eater; frequently flying lower than other vulture species, it is often the first species to turn up at a carcass.
 However, the species is probably also an active predator if the occasion arises.
-For example, instances of pairs preying on species such as the mongoose (Galarella sanguinea), monitor lizard (Varanus spp), tree squirrel (Paraxerus cepapi) and scrub hare (Lepus saxatilis) have been recorded.
+For example, instances of pairs preying on species such as the slender mongoose (Galarella sanguinea), monitor lizard (Varanus spp), tree squirrel (Paraxerus cepapi) and scrub hare (Lepus saxatilis) have been recorded.
 In three of these four events, cooperative behaviour between the birds was apparent, thereby suggesting that this behaviour is not uncommon.
 There was also no observable agonistic behaviour between birds while feeding, and the birds appeared practiced and unaffected by the presence of an observer.
 These observations suggest that the vulture might be regular facultative predators.
 However, extensive field reports are lacking therefore further research is warranted.

 Additionally, the visual field of this vulture species is more similar to other predatory species such as the accipitrid hawk than to that of more closely related, carrion feeding Gyps vultures.
 Specifically, they have a significantly wider binocular field (30°, compared to the 20° of Gyps vultures), which is thought to help with the accurate placement and timing of the talons necessary to capture live prey.